limbernie/limbernie.github.io/_posts/2020-01-18-player-htb-walkthrough.md

 ### More than meets the eye

 There isn't much to explore other than the possibility of virtual hosts or subdomains.
 Judging from past experiences, the name of the machine, appended with `.htb` is the domain name.
-Let\'s fuzz it with the most common subdomain wordlist and see what we can find.
+Let's fuzz it with the most common subdomain wordlist and see what we can find.

 ```
 # wfuzz -w /usr/share/seclists/Discovery/DNS/subdomains-top1mil-5000.txt -H "Host: FUZZ.player.htb" -t 20 --hc '400,403,404' http://10.10.10.145/